Exploring Ren Amamiya’s home ground of Yongenjaya. Known in real-life as Sangenjaya!

 This was a terrible mistake of mine.
 Beforehand, I didn’t properly check Google Maps and so I didn’t realise the sento only opens at 3.45pm!
 (I was there at noon, and I couldn’t stay as I was short of time) Actually, when researching Maps, I assumed the place was closed for good.
 Anyhow, the only thing I could do there and then was to move on.
 And so I turned and headed into …

-Leblanc doesn’t exist in real-life, of course.
-But right where Leblanc supposedly is i.e. opposite the sento, is a café that’s very much the nearest thing you can geek in.
+To answer the question that’s on most new Persona 5 players’ minds, Leblanc doesn’t exist in real-life.
+But right where Leblanc is in the game i.e. opposite the sento, is a café that’s very much the nearest thing you can geek in.
 (By nearest, I don’t just mean geographically) Heading into it, I found …

 That’s it for my not-too-successful exploration of Sangenjaya.
 In the final post of this P5 real-life locations series, I’ll share images of Tokyo attractions found in the game.